 Vaccarella, a converted soccer player in her first year in the sport, completed the five-kilometer course in 19 minutes and 57.8 seconds, bringing her eighth place in Class C. Clinton senior Eva Borton won in 18:24.3.

-“My goal was to do the best that I can and work as hard as I can because it’s states,” Vaccarella said.
+“My goal was to do the best that I can and work as hard as I can because it’s states,” said Vaccarella, who qualified for the New York Federation Championships that will be run Saturday in Wappingers Falls.
 “It’s pretty cool that the [personal records] keep coming.”

 Mattituck coach Chris Robinson certainly thinks so.
 “She continues to do amazing things each time she races,” he said.
 “She just keeps working hard and getting better.”